AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <h1>Breaking News 2: Ad Tech Tax — Goods Ads Gone Bad</h1>

 <blockquote>
-<p>I can think of nothing that has done more harm to the Internet than ad tech.
+I can think of nothing that has done more harm to the Internet than ad tech.
 It interferes with everything we try to do on the Web.
-It has cheapened and debased advertising and spawned criminal empires.</p>
+It has cheapened and debased advertising and spawned criminal empires.
 <cite>&mdash;Bob Hoffman (<a href="http://adcontrarian.blogspot.com/">The Ad Contrarian</a>) quoted by <a href="http://www.bloomberg.com/features/2015-click-fraud/"><em>Bloomberg Business</em></a></cite>
 </blockquote>